infor-design/enterprise-wc/src/mixins/ids-dirty-tracker-mixin/README.md

 # Ids Dirty Tracker Mixin

 This mixin tracks the input element text/value changes and show a dirty indicator icon (yellow triangle) to indicate the field has been modified from the starting value.
-It relies on there being an input element reference from which to check and it will work on `this.input` for the input.
+It relies on the existence of an input element reference `this.input`.

 To implement the dirty tracker mixin: